 Those of you who live near a field of delicious sweet corn know that there’s only a limited window of prime sweet corn eating.
 And eat it, we do!

-But freezing it yourself is the second best thing.
+But freezing corn yourself is the best way to savor the taste of sweet corn season.
 It's easy to do, and frozen corn retains all of its flavor and sweetness.
-Then come wintertime, you can treat yourself to a cozy bowl of chicken corn chowder in the Instant Pot using your sumertime corn.

 So grab some corn from your farmers market or your neighbor's stand and let's dive in.